interlockledger/specification/ILInt/README.md

 One way of encoding negative numbers using **ILInt** is to convert it into their unsigned value and than encode it directly.
 This, however is not optimal because small negative values, such as -1 will be converted into 0xFFFFFFFFFFFFFFFF.
-This will result in -1 being encoded using 9 bytes, breking the purpose of **ILInt** that aims to use less space to store smaller absolute values.
+This will result in -1 being encoded using 9 bytes, breaking the purpose of **ILInt** that aims to use less space to store smaller absolute values.

 To overcome this limitation, the **ILInt** standard defines a signed value transformation, called **ILIntSignEnc** and its reverse **ILIntSignDec**.
 The ideia behind this transformation is to encode